-The flavor profiles are relatively health-conscious: the mix calls for filtered water, lime juice concentrate, cane sugar, red pepper, lime, and rosemary extract, plus citric acid to retain the fresh citrus flavors, and habanero peppers to add heat.
+The flavor profiles are relatively simple: the mix calls for filtered water, lime juice concentrate, cane sugar, red pepper, lime, and rosemary extract, plus citric acid to retain the fresh citrus flavors, and habanero peppers to add heat.

 On top of that, the company allows you to drink with a good conscience—Hella Cocktail Co was founded in Brooklyn by a trio of friends.
 One of the founders, Jomaree Pinkard, uses his success and platform to foster diversity in the spirits industry.

-12 servings are included per bottle, though you can strengthen and weaken your Margaritas depending on personal preference.
+Twelve servings are included per bottle, though you can strengthen and weaken your Margaritas depending on personal preference.

 Best Organic: Austin Cocktails Margarita

 Austin Cocktails’ Margarita leans almost entirely on all-natural, organically sourced ingredients.
-Think consciously sourced blanco tequila, bergamot orange, lime, seltzer, and organic agave nectar to balance out the tequila notes while adding a subtle sweetness.
+Think consciously-sourced blanco tequila, bergamot orange, lime, seltzer, and organic agave nectar to balance out the tequila notes while adding a subtle sweetness.